PEtanguy/cleo-test/README.md

 ## Prerequesite:

 run Bundle in the terminal to install Rspec.
-Tests are not funcitonal yet.
+Tests are not functional yet.

 ## Running the file